sustrik/libmill/README.md

 explicit action on parent's behalf.

 However, the child coroutine may want to intercept the cancelation and do any necessary cleanup.

-And given that coroutines can be interrupted only while waiting inside a select statement, the interception can be done by simply adding a 'cancel' cause to the statement:
+Given that coroutines can be interrupted only while waiting inside a select statement, the interception can be done by simply adding a 'cancel' cause to the statement:

 ```
 coroutine foo (out char *result)